Sleepw4lker/TameMyCerts/user-guide/configuring.md

 ## Creating a policy configuration file

-Create a policy configuration file in XML format for each certificate template you want to apply a policy for in the folder you specified during [installation](#installing).
+Create a policy configuration file in XML format for each certificate template you want to apply a policy for in the folder you specified during [Installing the TameMyCerts policy module](#installing).

 ![Policy directory for TameMyCerts](resources/policydirectory.png)